7 deep breathing benefits to better your daily life

 This type of breathing is a wonderful way to reset your natural breathing tendencies.
 Most of us never want to stick our gut out, which can lead to shallow breathing.
 Learning to breathe with your belly is key.

-However, low self-esteem and body dysmorphia can lead us to ignore our diaphragms.
+Low self-esteem and body dysmorphia can lead you to ignore your diaphragms.
 Online counseling sessions could help you work through any mental roadblocks keeping you from breathing deeply.

 Sara Makin MSEd, LPC, NCC